dotnet/docs-maui/docs/macios/includes/linker-control.md

 If the linker skips an assembly, it's considered "rooted" which means that it and all of its statically understood dependencies will be kept.
 Additional assemblies may be skipped by adding additional `TrimmerRootAssembly` MSBuild properties to the `<ItemGroup>`.

-## Skip members
+## Preserve assemblies, types, and members

-It's possible to specify individual methods that should be excluded from the linking process, while allowing the rest of the assembly to be linked.
+The linker can be passed an XML description file that specifies which assemblies, types, and members need to be retained.

 When linking all assemblies, to exclude a member from the linking process set the `TrimmerRootDescriptor` MSBuild property in an `<ItemGroup>` tag in the project file to the XML file that defines the members to exclude: